blukatdevelopment/UnchainedWorldsOld/gm_tools/bluklats_gamemaster_guide.md

 literally a new monster showing up each session.
 Maybe there's simply a new job each week for a patron such as an adventurer's guild.
 If made highly lethal, this is a good recipe for horror survival.
 If made with little lethality, this is a good casual mode of play for players with inconsistent schedules.
+You can also have an overarching plot, but it generally has very little player autonomy due to the episodic nature of the campaign.
+When you resolve one plot, you run a session as a season finale, which may be longer or more intense than normal.

 ### Mystery
 The play starts with the reveal of a mystery, and it ends with that mystery